RetroPie / Pimiga / Amikit XE / KickOS / Amiberry

-Different Pi images are popular within the Raspberry Pi community to quickly allow you to test out different OS, of course Amiga fans have started making Amiga themed / focus images that allow you to boot straight into an Amiga emulated devices and development of this has only gotten better as emulators made for the Pi improve.
+Different Pi images are popular within the Raspberry Pi community to quickly allow you to test out different OS, of course Amiga fans have started making Amiga themed / focus images that allow you to boot straight into an Amiga emulated setup and development of this has only improved as Pi systems have become more powerful and emulation support improve.
 Below are some of the main ones.

-It should go without saying that you should only download games you own or legally allowed to be shared.
+It should go without saying that you should only download games/software you own or legally allowed to be shared.

 One of the more popular images for pi's has been Retro Pie, its main purpose is to run emulated computer games of the past, including Amiga's, you can learn how to set this up and run it here, https://retropie.org.uk/docs/Amiga/